AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">ID</th><td>http://www.aicc.org/cmi5/verbs/completed</td></tr>
 <tr><th align="left">Display</th><td>{ "en-US" : "Completed" }</td></tr>
 <tr><th align="left">Description</th><td>The verb “Completed” indicates the learner viewed or did all of the relevant activities in an AU presentation.</td>
-</tr><tr><th align="left">AU Obligations</th><td>The AU must record a statement containing the "Completed" verb when the learner has experienced all relevant material in an the AU.
-The AU must not issue multiple statements with "Completed" for the same AU within a given AU session or course registration for a given learner.</td></tr>
+</tr><tr><th align="left">AU Obligations</th><td>The AU MUST record a statement containing the "Completed" verb when the learner has experienced all relevant material in an the AU.
+The AU MUST NOT issue multiple statements with "Completed" for the same AU within a given AU session or course registration for a given learner.</td></tr>
 </tr><tr><th align="left">LMS Obligations</th><td>None.</td></tr>
 </tr><tr><th align="left">Usage</th><td>The criterion for "Completed" is determined by the AU design.</td></tr>
 </table>